 Coffee with Bill

-William Brownlie Hilston (Bill) has been a resident of Malaysia since the 80’s, Scotland was his home.
+William Brownlie Hilston (Bill) has been a resident of Malaysia since the 80’s, actually he arrived here, when it was Malaya in the 50’s but moved around Asia for work.
+Scotland was his home.
 You’ll see Bill rock up to Hillside Café on Tuesdays and Wednesdays, and you’ll find him settling into his favorite corner at Gusto’s the rest of the week.
 Bill always has a smile, sometimes he’ll forget to bring his teeth, like today, but he’ll always have a smile and a story for you.

 Bill worked all over Asia, he spent time in Indonesia, Thailand, Cambodia, India, Malaysia, his last stint was working on an estate as a General Manager and Planting Advisor, he proudly planted the first oil palms in Cambodia, then retired from Cambodia at 80.